 - Can be used for technical and career education programs

-When Should You Use Your Benefits?
+When Should You Use Your Military Education Benefits?

-Since active military personal are likely to move before graduation, the ability to transfer credits from one school to another is vitally important.
-Even in the best of circumstances most schools will only allow you to transfer in 60 credit hours.
-For this reason alone it might be a good idea to consider an online education.
+Since active military personnel are likely to move before graduation, the ability to transfer credits from one school to another is vitally important.
+Even in the best of circumstances, most schools will only allow you to transfer in 60 credit hours.
+For this reason alone it might be a good idea to consider online education.
 Wherever you are in the world you can continue to attend the same school and transfer credits are never an issue.
 Most state schools and community colleges offer terminal degrees that can be done completely online.

 If you enter the military with a degree from a military academy or any other accredited institution your GI Bill can still benefit you!
 The money can be used to pay for graduate school, medical school, law school, an MBA or to add a profitable certification to your resume.
 If you perfected a foreign language in the military and are comfortable living overseas, you might be a perfect candidate for an overseas university.
 Since the GI Bill provides a living stipend and overseas tuition can be free or low, you make the most of your benefits while having a rich cultural experience that looks great on a resume.

-Using Active Duty Skills on the Job Market
+Military Education Benefits – Using Active Duty Skills on the Job Market

-People Skills – Service members have to work in a team, communicate effectively with peers and superior officers and get along under pressure.
-Being able to follow orders, give orders, and collaborate to find a solution in a complex situation are expected of active duty personnel.
+People Skills – Service members have to work in a team, communicate effectively with peers and superior officers, and get along under pressure.
+Being able to follow orders, give orders, and collaborate to find a solution in a complex situation are expected of active-duty personnel.
 Since these skills could mean the difference between life and death they are perfected early on and veterans tend to be very confident communicators and leaders.

 Critical Thinking Skills – For veterans, especially those who have served overseas, finding answers to problems is all in a day’s work.
 Employers are looking for people who are self-motivated and able to tackle complex issues without a user’s manual.
 Being able to assess a complex situation and act quickly and independently towards a resolution is a highly valued skill set!

 Adaptability– Millennials are often criticized for being fragile and unable to adapt to new situations.
 That is not the case with military personnel.
-Veterans know how to think on their feet, cope with limited resources, adapt to changing environments and situations and engage with new people.
+Veterans know how to think on their feet, cope with limited resources, adapt to changing environments and situations, and engage with new people.
 Make sure future employers know this about you.